detorresramos/AutoCSF-Benchmarks/README.md

 experimental results from the paper from source and checks it against the published numbers in `baselines/`.

-**The problem.** A compressed static function (CSF) maps a fixed key set to values in space proportional to the entropy of the value sequence, without storing the keys.
-However, CSFs, by construction, must use at least 1 bit per key of space which can be highly suboptimal in the case where a single value dominates (e.g. in kmer count storage in computational genomics where the majority of keys share the same count).
-The standard remedy for handling such heavily skewed value distributions is to put an approximate membership prefilter in front of the CSF.

-The filter is not free.
-It occupies space of its own, and the keys it reports as false positives still have to be stored in the CSF.
-Whether the trade pays off depends on how skewed the value distribution is, and the paper's starting observation is that every prior method decides using an idealized cost model so each has a **dead zone**, a band of dominating-value fractions $\alpha$ where it recommends a filter that makes the index larger.

 **What the experiments test.** AutoCSF (Algorithm 1) bounds the *difference* in space between the filtered and unfiltered designs instead of modelling either one, and filters only when that lower bound (Theorem 4.2) is positive.
 The